Skip to main content

 1. db refers to the database involved in the operation, resource refers to the resource involved.

-2. User and Operation are data columns, indicating which user performed what operation on the object.
+2. user_name and operation are data columns, indicating which user performed what operation on the object.

-3. timestamp is the timestamp column, indicating the time when the operation occurred.
+3. ts is the timestamp column, indicating the time when the operation occurred.

 4. details provide additional details of the operation, which in most cases is the SQL statement executed.

-5. client_add is the client address, including IP and port.
+5. client_address is the client address, including IP and port.

 Operation List